 Ms. Walker began her professional career as a print journalist and then a producer at National Public Radio, where she received a Peabody Award for Broadcast Excellence.
 In 1983, she joined the staff of Carnegie Hall, where she launched the award-winning series AT&T Presents Carnegie Hall Tonight.
 In 1987, she joined the Sesame Workshop (formerly Children’s Television Workshop).
 Ms. Walker was the Vice President of Development at Sesame and led the cross-departmental team that established the cable television channel Noggin.
 During the course of her career, Ms. Walker also worked at the Boston Consulting Group and Eurasia Press, where she wrote the organization’s first guide to China.
-In addition to the New York Public Radio Board of Trustees, Ms. Walker sits on the boards of the Tribune Media Company, the Saint Ann’s School, the Women’s Forum, Inc., the Yale Center for Customer Insights, and the Hudson Square Business Improvement District.
+In addition to the New York Public Radio Board of Trustees, Ms. Walker sits on the boards of The Tribune Media Company, Saint Ann’s School, The Women’s Forum, Inc., Yale Center for Customer Insights and The Eagle Picher Trust.
 She is the Chair of the Station Resource Group.
 Previously, Ms. Walker sat on the Board of Advisors for the Yale School of Management and the Board of Directors for Public Radio International.

-Ms. Walker holds an MBA from the Yale School of Management and a BA in History, magna cum laude, from Wesleyan University.
-She resides in Brooklyn Heights with her husband, Bert Wells, and their son and daughter.
+Ms. Walker holds an MBA from the Yale School of Management and a BA in History, magna cum laude, from Wesleyan University where she was an Olin Scholar.

 Laura R. Walker appears in the following:

 Wednesday, March 13, 2013

 New York Public Radio president Laura Walker shares her personal story about Bach in advance of WQXR's Bach 360 Festival.